sysdiglabs/sysdig-aws-workshop-instructions/docs/getting-started/access-aws-environment.md

 ---

 {: .goal }
->At the completion of this section, you will have access to your AWS environment and all the content you need to complete the workshop.
+>At the end of this section, you will have access to your AWS environment and all the content you need to complete the workshop.
 >
-> By the end of this section you should have a SMS terminal open to the root user's home directory and be able to run commands to interact with your workshop environment.
+> At the end of this section, you should have an SMS terminal open to the root user's home directory and be able to run commands to interact with your workshop environment.

 1. TOC
 {:toc}